Hillcrest High School (Idaho): Academics

-Hillcrest offers a variety off scholastic opportunities for students.
+Hillcrest offers a variety of scholastic opportunities for students.
 The school offers foreign language courses in German, Italian, Spanish, and French.
-It also offers 7 different Advanced Placement classes: Calculus, Statistics, World History, U.S. Government, U.S. History, Economics, English Literature, and English Composition.
+It also offers at least 9 different Advanced Placement classes: Calculus, Statistics, World History, U.S. Government, U.S. History, Economics, Physics, English Literature, and English Composition.
 Hillcrest also affords students the opportunity to participate in vocational/technical courses in conjunction with Bonneville High School and Eastern Idaho Technical College.
 These courses include drafting, woodworking, metalworking, electronics, auto body, auto tech, welding, cabinet making, robotics, family science, and a Certified Nursing Program.
 Hillcrest sponsors an ACT preparation course in the spring and fall.

 Hillcrest had a graduation rate of 98.39% for the 2006–2007 school year, above the district average of 97.41% and the national average of about 70%.

 As of 2018, the student–teacher ratio was 21, a little above the state average of 18.

 Building

 Hillcrest High School is composed of an upper and lower gym, cafeteria/commons, media center, vocational and regular classrooms, having approximately 178000 sqft.
 The building has a maximum student capacity of approximately 1200 students.

 The structure is a prefabricated metal structure.
 The music, speech, and drama rooms are separated from the other academic areas, as is the vocational wing.
 Hillcrest High School is built on 42 acre.
 The property is relatively flat, with good draining into the improved parking lot area, which further meets all United States Environmental Protection Agency requirements by draining into a lower softball field area.

 A new, $5.3 million auditorium was completed in August 2007 and officially opened October 15 of that same year.
 The auditorium, called the Performing Arts Center (PAC) at Hillcrest, seats 883.
 The first performance in the PAC was a play called Our Town, put on by Hillcrest January 28–30, 2008, followed by a musical called Camelot on April 14–16, 2008.
 Hillcrest High School also constructed a new tennis court, softball field, art room, drama room, debate room, and weight room.